mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-doctran.md

 ## engine

-Translation engines, currently supports google and openai, openai is recommended as its translation results are more natural and fluent.
+The translation engine currently supports Google and OpenAI, with OpenAI recommended due to its more natural and fluid translation results.

 - google
 - openai

-### to(google)
+### to (google)

-Target language for translation, which needs to be specified for all translation engines.
+Target language for translation, which must be specified in all translation engines.

 ## google

-Only the configuration item `to` is needed, no other configurations are required.
+Only the `to` configuration item is needed, no other configuration items are required.

 ## openai

 ### apiKey

-You need to configure the apiKey for openai, you can create it yourself on the [openai platform](https://platform.openai.com/api-keys).
+You need to configure the OpenAI's apiKey, which you have to create yourself on the [openai platform](https://platform.openai.com/api-keys).